christopher-weaver/GoldBadgeConsoleAppChallenges/README.md

 ## Challenge 3: Badges
 This application maintains a dictionary of details about employee badge information.
 Doors are validated from a list of possible doors.
 The user can add badges, edit badges (update doors/delete doors/delete all doors), and list all badge details.

+## Challenge 4: Company Outing
+Komodo accountants need a list of all outings, the cost of all outings combined, and the cost of all types of outings combined.
+This program provide all of this.
+I switched up the UI type in this one for practice.